How to Start Growing Microgreens: A Beginner's Guide

 Amazon Seed Options:

-We've also had good experiences with several seed varieties available on Amazon.
+We've also had good experiences with several seed varieties available through our Amazon storefront.
 The convenience of Prime shipping can be helpful, especially when you want to get started quickly or need to restock a variety.

 Why Seed Quality Matters